byronpendason/byronpendason.github.io/young_penda.md

 "It's been burned to the ground," Coenwalh announced.

-"Out of loyalty to your father, you will always have a safe haven here!" the thegn declared, "Please, just try to stay hidden.
+"Out of loyalty to your father, you will always have a safe haven here!" Æþelred declared, "Please, just try to stay hidden.
 My men would be no match for the king's army."

 "We would surrender ourselves before we let them harm you or your town," Coenwalh assured the thegn.